MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/prerequisites.md

 Enable component framework before installing or upgrading.
 ![A screenshot that displays the environments](../media/CodeComponentsTurnedOn.png)

-1. Navigate to the Power Platform Admin Center.
+1. Sign in to the Power Platform admin center.
 1. Select an environment where you want to enable this feature.
-(We need to do this for both Main and all Satellite environments)
+This is needed in both the [main](https://learn.microsoft.com/power-automate/guidance/automation-kit/setup/main) and all [satellite](https://learn.microsoft.com/power-automate/guidance/automation-kit/setup/satellite) environments.
-1. Click the Settings cog in the top nav.
+1. Select **Settings** at the top of the screen.
-1. Under Product > Click Features.
+1. Select **Features** from below **Product**.
-1. Turn on (Enable) Power Apps component framework for canvas apps.
+1. Turn on **Allow publishing of canvas apps with code components**.
-1. Click Save.
+1. Select **Save**.